Loop layouts

 Interface variable for object from object set to loop through

 In this configuration, a builder must select which module interface object set variable from the child module will be mapped to the objects from the "object set to loop through" variable.
+Refer to configuring the module interface for the selected module for more information.

 If this variable value is changed in the child module, for instance through a “set variable value” event, unexpected behavior may occur.